 A drug to control Hepatitis C that the American pharmaceutical giant Gilead Sciences Ltd sells for US$1,000 a dose in the US can be had for US$14 a pill in India.
 And it is exactly the same drug, both manufactured by Gilead to the same specifications.
 Gilead made the deal to sell the pills at cheaper prices overseas while charging as much as US$80,000 for a 12-week regimen in the US, according to a Hyderabad-based drug reform concern

-The questions over the sustainability of Gilead’s business model and the depressing cost of its Hep C cure stand in sharp contrast to India where the same drug regimen costs US$1,200 for 12 weeks of treatment.
-This wide disparity underscores the overarching difference between the Indian approach to medicine and the US one where prices of medicines are one of the world’s most exorbitant.
+Those prices stand in sharp contrast to India where the same drug regimen costs US$1,200 for 12 weeks of treatment.
+This wide disparity underscores the overarching difference between the Indian approach to medicine and the US one where prices of medicines are one of the world's most exorbitant.

 The bizarre fact in this case is that the US drug and the Indian one are exactly the same.
 They are both manufactured by Gilead, according to the Cure Hep C Project, based in Hyderabad.